bin3xish477/c4N4Re/README.md

 subject = [ATTENTION] Process Canary Triggered
 ```

-- The `monitor` option is where you specify which files you wish to monitor.
-If anyone opens any one of the specified file, you'll recieve an alert email notifying of this action.
-This is perfect for creating seemingly lucrative files to lure a hacker to open them, expecting to obtain some valid information.
+- The `monitor` option allows you to specify which process should not be running on the host.
+If c4N4Re discovers that a process with a name found in the `monitor` list is running, c4N4Re will send an alert email informing you that that process is running.
-- The `subject` option is configurable for all canaries that are activated
+- The `subject` option specifies the subject header for the alert email you will recieve if this canary is triggered.

 ### New User Canary